Brhsoftco/2020DigitalStudyGuide/README.md

 **Encryption**

 Encryption is the process of scrambling data so that only the desired party can understand that information.
-In more technical terms it is the process of converting plain text to cipher text.
+In more technical terms it is the process of converting plain text to cipher text, with only the other person having the means to decipher that information: the 'key'.

   ```
-  "Hello"  --->  [encryption]  --->  "SNifgNi+uk0="
+  "Hello"  --->  [encryption]  --->  "SNifgNi+uk0=" (base64-encoded raw bytes)
   plaintext                          ciphertext
   ```

+Wait, base64?
+You didn't expect modern encryption to be readable text right?
+Encryption muddles the bytes using a key, and since characters and words take up space (bytes; one byte per character), it'd make sense for the bytes to longer resemble text anymore, correct?
+This is where base64 comes into play.
+It serves to turn raw, binary data (bytes) into readable text and vice versa.
+Most base64 strings (bits of text) tend to end with '=' and appear as random alphanumeric characters; sometimes with other symbols.

 **Compression**

-Compression is the process used to reduce the storage space a file or program uses, this allowing more files to fit into the same amount of space.
-This process is especially useful when transferring files over the internet due to larger files taking a longer time to transfer.
+Compression is the process used to reduce the storage space a file or program uses, this allows more files to fit into the same amount of space.
+This process is especially useful when transferring files over the internet due to larger files taking a longer amount of time to transfer.
+Compression works by taking common pieces of information and applying 'transforms' to reduce the size down.
+For example, unneeded information is deleted and replaced with 'pointers' to where the riht data can be found; in this manner, you avoid duplicating data, and thus, save space.

+Example uncompressed: "This is a text document!"
+Example compressed: "\[pointers]hisaexdocumn!"

+The first part of the file keeps information on where to find things, and is called a "header"; anything below the header is known as the "payload".

 **Hashing**
 Hashing is the process in which an input is turned into a fixed sized value.
-Hashing, unlike encryption, has an output that cannot be reversed to form the key.
-This means that if a hacker gained access to the hashed database they could only gain access to the keys, which cant be reversed to gain the passwords.
-However, someone with the password can hash theirs and check it against the stored hash to gain access.
+Hashing, unlike encryption, has an output that cannot be reversed to form the plaintext.
+This means that if an attacker gains access to the hashed database, they could only gain access to the "hashes", which cannot be reversed to gain the original plaintext.
+How is this useful?
+A hashing algorithm produces raw, unreadble bytes, but may be transformed to a 'hex representation' to look like text.
+The caviat, is that the algorithm will always output the same hash if the same input is given.
+Hence, entering the correct password creates a matching hash to the one stored, passing the login security check.

+Hashes can be further enhanced in security by 'salting' the hash.
+This is where the algorithm will generate additional random data that derives from the input; the salt thus generates a degree of randomness making the security of the hash harder to crack.

+Hashes are able to cracked with a significant amount of computing power; hence, MD5 being the weakest and SHA-512 being the strongest and most efficient for production environments and security-criticial services.
+Hashes are broken via 'brute-forcing', which runs through every possible combination until a matching hash is detected.
+When this happens, the computer logs the plaintext used to generate the hash, and reports it to the attacker.
+Yet, brute-forcing is incredibly infeasible nowadays.

 - - -